Mullaperiyar Dam: 2021 developments

 Tension rose again when Tamil Nadu opened 10 shutters of the dam after midnight without giving proper warning, causing floods along the banks of the Periyar River.
-It was the 4th time in a month that Tamil Nadu has opened the shutters of the dam after 10 pm.
-This resulted in Chief Minister of Kerala, Pinarayi Vijayan sending a letter to his Tamil Nadu counterpart to open shutters of dam only at daytime that too with proper warnings.
+It was the 4th time in a month that Tamil Nadu had opened the shutters of the dam after 10 pm.
+This resulted in the Chief Minister of Kerala, Pinarayi Vijayan sending a letter to his Tamil Nadu counterpart to open the shutters of the dam only at daytime and with proper warnings.

+In popular culture

+The Malayalam movie L2: Empuraan shows a fictional depiction of the Mullaperiyar Dam, with a villain attempting to sabotage the dam facility by planting bombs.
+Furthermore, it portrayed that the collapse of the dam would result in a significant part of Kerala being washed away.
+The film also criticised the 999-year lease deed of the dam, signed before independence, through which Tamil Nadu operates the dam located in Kerala.